-It’s no wonder then that according to a 2017 nationwide survey which asked more than 1,000 boys and girls what they wanted to be when they grew up, four of the top 10 jobs were related to Science, Technology, Engineering, and Mathematics (STEM) industries.
+It’s no wonder then that according to a 2017 nationwide survey that asked more than 1,000 boys and girls what they wanted to be when they grew up, four of the top 10 jobs were related to Science, Technology, Engineering and Mathematics (STEM) industries.

 However, as students age, many become disinterested in STEM careers.
 Not only has this created a shortage of STEM workers in the United States, but has also led to stagnant levels of low diversity in these fields.